How Much Space Junk Orbits Earth? [Infographic]

 There are approximately 1000 operational satellites in orbit and this number has been steadily increasing over the years.
 One reason they don’t collide with each other is that they are continually being monitored by the North American Aerospace Defense Command (NORAD).

-In the case of onset collision, these thrusters can be used for safety.
+In the case of an onset collision, these thrusters can be used for safety.
 But these thrusters are also used for repositioning themselves in orbit to improve their own functionality.

 So what are the triggers that could cause space debris?
 Here are three:

-- Satellites colliding with other geostationary or non-geostationary satellites,
+1. Satellites colliding with other geostationary or non-geostationary satellites,

-- Space debris or dead satellites stunning another satellite, or
+2. Space debris or dead satellites stunning another satellite, or

 How do we map out space junk?

-With a grand total of 13,955 satellites loaded in this satellite web map, you begin to see how vast our satellite ecosystem is.
+Silently, satellites gather volumes of data about our planet in various spectra.
+With a grand total of 13,955 satellites loaded on this satellite web map, you begin to see how vast our satellite ecosystem is.

 Each satellite orbits around the Earth in a predictable trajectory.
+Filter between junk and non-junk and country of origin.